openstack/python-openstackclient/doc/source/cli/command-objects/endpoint.rst

 endpoint add project
 --------------------

-Associate a project to and endpoint for endpoint filtering
+Associate a project to an endpoint for endpoint filtering

 .. program:: endpoint add project
 .. code:: bash